selenide/selenide/documentation.md

 Use the power of nowdays development environments instead of bothering with documentation!

 <br/>
+## Selenide API
-Just for reference, these are Selenide classes:
+Just for reference, these are Selenide classes you will probably need for work:

 ### com.codeborne.selenide.Selenide <a target="_blank" href="https://github.com/codeborne/selenide/blob/master/src/main/java/com/codeborne/selenide/Selenide.java">[src]</a>